euri16/compose-multiplatform-firestore/README.md

 # Compose Multiplatform Firebase Google Sign In

-Welcome to the Compose Multiplatform Firebase Google Sign In repository!
+Welcome to the Compose Multiplatform Firebase Firestore repository!
 This repository showcases a Compose multiplatform project that initializes Firebase and implements Google Sign In on both Android and iOS platforms.

 This repository serves as a demonstration of how to modularize a Compose multiplatform project, making it easier to manage and maintain.